-There is no upper limit when it comes to blog investment, and in this guide I will share the minimum amount you need to spend to create a professional blog which you can produly share with world, and make money from it.
+There is no upper limit when it comes to blog investment, and in this guide, I will share the minimum amount you need to spend to create a professional blog which you can proudly share with the world.

-You should choose a domain in the order of .com, .org or .net.
-As it is with above suggested WordPress host, you will get a free domain.
-In case you need to buy additional domains, here are some of the best cheap options.
+You should choose a domain with either .com, .org, or .net.
+If you purchase through Bluehost, you will get a free domain.
+In case you need to buy additional domains, GoDaddy is one of the better cheap registrars.

-Here are some guides from the past, which will help you in selecting your domain name:
+Here are some guides which will help you in selecting your domain name:

 Set-up cost: (Free [DIY] or $99)

-There are many tutorials and resources available on The internet that will help you to set up a WordPress blog.
-Here are some of the tutorials I’ve written which you can use to install WordPress and set up your blog:
+There are many tutorials and resources available on the internet that will help you set up a WordPress blog.
+Here are some of the tutorials I’ve written which you can use to guide you through the process of installing WordPress and setting up your blog:

 - How to Install WordPress on Bluehost

 - 8 Essential Settings After Installing WordPress

 - How to Generate Sitemap for a WordPress Blog